 As our region continues to grow, so does the number of individuals and families who demonstrate a commitment to philanthropy and to the community that helped them succeed.
-Through our Center for Personal Philanthropy, we serve individuals, families, subsidiary foundations (see Chapter entitled Subsidiary Foundations) and private foundations.
+Through our Center for Personal Philanthropy, we serve individuals, families, Supporting Organizations (see Chapter 10) and private foundations.

-There are a variety of options available to individuals and families, including opening a Gift Fund at the Foundation with a current or planned gift.
-In addition, individuals and families may wish to utilize the Foundation's custom services to support a subsidiary foundation or a private foundation.
+There are a variety of options available to individuals and families, including opening a Gift Fund at the Foundation with a current gift of a wide variety of assets, including real estate, closelyheld business interests, or with a planned gift.
+In addition, individuals and families may wish to utilize the Foundation's custom services to support a Supporting Organization or a private foundation.
 Our region contains a diverse mix of established and newly-created private foundations.
 From multi-generational, well-established organizations with rich traditions of giving, to new foundations led by successful entrepreneurs and non-family advisors, private foundations are greatly impacting our community.
 We are fully prepared to help leverage charitable gifts to provide long-term resources for our region's most pressing needs.
-By lessening the burden of administrative office work, we can help families focus on their charitable giving.
+By lessening the burden of administrative office work, we can help families focus on their charitable giving and leave a lasting charitable legacy.